kgateway-dev/kgateway/docs/content/guides/integrations/vault/_index.md

 # Overview

-Gloo Edge integrates with HashiCorp Vault to provide an alternative way to store and manage secrets.
+Gloo Edge can integrate with HashiCorp Vault to provide an alternative way to manage secrets.